kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 A GeoArrow implementation could read geometries from WASM at [literally zero cost](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) possibly without even making a copy of the data back to JS.

+Let's look at each of the above sections and see how

 ### Moving data across the WASM boundary

 I said above "if only there was some standardized binary format for arrays of geometries".

 Here GeoArrow makes moving data into Wasm extremely cheap and reading it out of WASM virtually free.
 Because Arrow has the _exact same memory layout_ in every implementation, it enables JavaScript to [correctly interpret memory from the WebAssembly memory space](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) _without any serialization_, even avoiding a copy in some cases.
 Then in turn we can [visualize the GeoArrow arrays in deck.gl](https://observablehq.com/@kylebarron/geoarrow-and-geoparquet-in-deck-gl) with only a copy to the GPU.

+### Ease of binding

+WebAssembly was one of the original use cases for Rust at Mozilla, so unsurprisingly Rust is extremely well suited for Wasm.
+If your dependencies are pure-Rust, all it takes is a `wasm-pack build` and you have your bundle!
+C dependencies from Rust can get hairy, but since GeoRust is pure Rust, this is not an issue.

+And since the compiler verifies the safety of your code at compile time, if it compiled, it's very likely to work out of the box in JS!

 ### Licensing